lipanski/mockito/README.md

 ## Features

 - Support for HTTP1/2
-- Multi-threaded
+- Run your tests in parallel
 - Various request matchers (Regex, JSON etc.)
 - Mock multiple hosts at the same time
-- Sync and async interface
+- Sync and async interfaces
 - Simple, intuitive API
 - An awesome logo